jnozzi/cocoadev.com/SiteContent/General/XCodeVersionOneDotOne.markdown

-The Xcode Tools 1.1 release provides overall stability and performance enhancements to the Xcode IDE, as well as improvements to debugging, workflow, the Xcode build system and [[CodeSense]].
+The Xcode Tools 1.1 release provides overall stability and performance enhancements to the Xcode IDE, as well as improvements to debugging, workflow, the Xcode build system and General/CodeSense.
 It includes a number of revisions and additions not included in the recent Xcode 1.1 software update; see the What's New section below. ...